InfoLab-SKKU/Parkinson-Disease-Progression-Detection/README.md

 </div>

 <p align="justify">
-Detail of the proposed framework for the multitask classification.
-First, collect the dataset with multi-modalities.
-Second, a number of preprocessing steps are performed for the model stability such as normalization, and class imbalanced technique.
-Third, we used a variational autoencoder (VAE) for feature extraction.
-Fourth, a 3D CNN extracts the MRI deep features and used them with the fusion of VAE obtained features.
-5-fold cross-validation and testing are used for evaluation.
-The model is trained on the selected features and fused features.
-In the end, the results are evaluated on the testing set after hyperparameter
+The proposed framework for multitask classification involves several steps.
+Firstly, a dataset with multiple modalities is collected.
+Secondly, various preprocessing techniques such as normalization and class imbalance correction are applied to ensure model stability.
+Thirdly, feature extraction is performed using a variational autoencoder (VAE).
+Fourthly, deep features are extracted from MRI data using a 3D CNN, which are then combined with the VAE-derived features.
+Evaluation is conducted through 5-fold cross-validation and testing.
+The model is trained using the selected features and fused features.
+Finally, the hyperparameters are tuned and the model is evaluated on the testing set to determine its effectiveness.
 </p>

-optimization for single and multi-tasks.
-Mods 1,2,3 are the approaches of experiments, explain in detail in the Results and Discussion section.
+The optimization of single and multi-tasks is accomplished through the use of three different experimental approaches, which are referred to as Mods 1, 2, and 3.
+These approaches are explained in greater detail in the Results and Discussion section.

 ### PPMI Dataset
 <p align="justify">
-This research is conducted using the PPMI database [Database link](http://www.ppmi-info.org/data).
-The database is a multi-national, large-scale database that records the progression of PD.
-The database is comprehensive in its coverage of patient,clinical information
+The study utilizes the PPMI database, which can be accessed through this link: Database link.
+This database is a multinational and extensive repository that monitors the progression of Parkinson's disease, and includes comprehensive patient and clinical information.
 </p>

 #### Results analysis
 <p align="justify">
-Our study is divided into two groups: single-task and multitask experiments.
-We conducted three single-task experiments in which our proposed model trained on a specific classification task (e.g., prediction of NHY stage or depression level or whether the patient is depressed or not).
-We designed the model for multitasking studies to predict two or three classification tasks simultaneously.
-Our proposed model is evaluated in this section using performance matrices such as accuracy, precision, recall, and F1-score.
+The study is separated into two categories, consisting of single-task and multitask experiments.
+In the single-task experiments, we trained our proposed model to predict a specific classification task, such as the prediction of NHY stage, depression level, or the determination of depression presence in a patient.
+For the multitask experiments, we designed the model to predict two or three classification tasks concurrently.
+The effectiveness of our proposed model is evaluated in this section using performance metrics like accuracy, precision, recall, and F1-score.
 </p>
 <div align="center">